Lyall/MegaMixPlusFix/README.md

 Please report any issues you see.

 ## Credits
+Thanks to Wex for making this fix happen! <br/>
 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) for ASI loading. <br />
 [spdlog](https://github.com/gabime/spdlog) for logging. <br />
 [safetyhook](https://github.com/cursey/safetyhook) for hooking.